emaballarin/RemarkableLamyEraser/README.md

 systemctl start LamyEraser.service
 ```

 # How it works
 When you press the button on the Lamy Pen, an input event with code BTN_TOOL_RUBBER is sent into dev/input/event1.
 Essentially, this tricks the reMarkable into
 thinking you are using the eraser side of the Marker Plus.

-# How to build

-* Download the latest toolchain for your device from <https://remarkablewiki.com/devel/toolchain> (e.g. `codex-x86_64-cortexa9hf-neon-rm10x-toolchain-3.1.15.sh`)
-* run that file to install the toolchain (e.g. `sudo sh codex-x86_64-cortexa9hf-neon-rm10x-toolchain-3.1.15.sh`)
-* source the printed environment file (e.g. `source /opt/codex/rm11x/3.1.15/environment-setup-cortexa7hf-neon-remarkable-linux-gnueabi`)
-* compile `main.c` using the `CC` environment variable (e.g. `$CC -O2 main.c`)
-    * if there is an error like `no such file or directory`, copy the command and execute it directly instead of using `$CC`, e.g. `arm-remarkable-linux-gnueabi-gcc  -mfpu=neon -mfloat-abi=hard -mcpu=cortex-a7 --sysroot=/opt/codex/rm11x/3.1.15/sysroots/cortexa7hf-neon-remarkable-linux-gnueabi -O2 main.c`)

-# TODO:
-- [ ] RM1 support (testers needed)
-- [ ] Nice install script
-- [ ] toltec package
-- [ ] config file (as opposed to current command line argument system)
-- [ ] expand "How it works" section.
-- [ ] flexible triggers (such as "click", "press and hold", "double click", "double click and hold", etc.)
-- [ ] freely assignable actions (as listed below, able to assign to any trigger above) *(these last two will require
-      some significant code restructuring)*